iTwin/itwinjs-core/docs/core/learning/CommunityResources.md

 ### Videos

-We frequently post helpful background and training videos on the iModel.js [YouTube channel]().
+We frequently post helpful background and training videos on the iModel.js (coming soon)

 ### Notifications and Updates